 From the U.S. to India: To call someone in India, you must first dial 011, which is the international dialing code.
-Next, you dial 91 (the country code for India), then 11 (the area code for New Delhi) and the rest of the local number.
+Then, dial 91 (the country code for India) and 11 (the city code for New Delhi) followed by the rest of the local number.
+WiFi will be available at various locations throughout the program.
+Downloading free WiFi-based communication apps like WhatsApp, Viber, or Signal allow you to make international calls for free to anyone who also has that app.

-Computer/E-mail Access
+Computer / E-mail Access